alpinelinux/aports/CODINGSTYLE.md

 maintainer will be visible in the three lines of context, in the diff, when `pkgver` or `pkgrel` is changed.

+If a package uses a commit hash or other similar string instead of a release or tag, the hash should be put in the variable `_commit` directly under `pkgrel`.

 ### Variable Assignments

 * Empty Metadata Variable assignments, e.g. `install=""` must be removed.